-These Vegan Scallion Pancakes are made with flour, salt, scallions, vegetable oil, and dipped in a soy sauce, vinegar, Maple syrup chili sauce.
+These Scallion Pancakes Recipe are made with flour, salt, scallions, vegetable oil, and dipped in a soy sauce, vinegar, Maple syrup chili sauce.

 One of my favorite things about New York City is finding the hole in the wall restaurants in Chinatown and ordering scallion pancakes to start.
 No matter which restaurant you go into the scallion pancakes are always freshly made.
 This recipe is the real deal.
 They are crispy on the outside and chewy on the inside.
 The dipping sauce I paired is spectacular.